jghelani-hl/docker-demo-hl/README.md

 docker run --rm -d --network demo-network -v /data/db --name demo-mongo mongo:latest
 ```

 This will create an anonymous volume that is not named.
-You can see all the volumes that you have created by running `docker volume ls`.
 Anonymous volumes are useful when you don't care about persisting the data between container restarts, and you just want to persist the data while the container is running.
-If you pass the `--rm` flag to the `docker run` command, the anonymous volume will automatically be removed when the container stops running.
-If you want to remove the anonymous volume manually, you can run `docker volume rm <volume-name>`.
+If you pass the `--rm` flag to the `docker run` command, the anonymous volume will automatically be removed when the container stops running, otherwise you will have to manually clean up unused volumes.

 ### Bind Mounts